pulumi/docs/content/docs/console/account/organizations.md

 | Pulumi | Bitbucket | GitHub | GitLab |
 |--------|--------|--------|--------|
 | Organization | [Team](https://confluence.atlassian.com/bitbucket/teams-321853005.html) | [Organization](https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-setup-a-GitHub-organization,-project-and-team) | [Group](https://docs.gitlab.com/ce/user/group/) |

+In addition, a Pulumi organization may be backed by a [SAML 2.0 identity provider]({{< relref "saml" >}}), or no identity provider at all.
+(In which case membership is entirely managed on the Pulumi Cloud Console.)

 ### GitHub-backed Organizations